zedlopez/ifm/Examples/YourMotherDoesntWorkHere.md

 ```

-As goal-seeking goes, this is fairly rudimentary; "Boston Cream" provides an alternative (and slightly more sophisticated approach), but for really complex goal-seeking characters, it is probably best to turn to the character extensions designed for Inform.
+As goal-seeking goes, this is fairly rudimentary; [Boston Cream] provides an alternative (and slightly more sophisticated approach), but for really complex goal-seeking characters, it is probably best to turn to the character extensions designed for Inform.